-It has been twelve years since I last pastored a church.
-While I had many opportunities to pastor again in the years before my deconversion, I was no longer willing to go through the dog and pony show required to get a church, and I was unwilling to put my family through any more new church experiences.
-I came to see that I sold my services too cheap.
+It has been seventeen years since I last pastored a church.
+While I had many opportunities to pastor again in the years before my deconversion, I was no longer willing to go through the dog-and-pony show required to get a new gig.
+I was unwilling to put my family through any more new church experiences.
+I came to see that I sold my services too cheaply.
 I allowed churches to take advantage of the Gerencser family.
-Churches were quite willing to keep us in the poor house for the sake of the kingdom of God and the church’s checkbook balance.
+Churches were quite willing to keep us in the poor house for the sake of the kingdom of God and the churches’ checkbook balances.
 I also came to the conclusion that many churches deserve to die, and, quite frankly, many of the churches that contacted me about becoming their pastor didn’t deserve the dedication and effort I would give them.

-Long before I made an intellectual decision about the Bible and Christianity, I lost faith in the church and the work of the ministry.
-I am now an atheist because I no longer believe the central claims of Christianity, but in 2003 I still loved Jesus but I didn’t love his church.
+Long before I made an intellectual decision about the truthfulness of the Bible and Christianity, I lost faith in the church and the work of the ministry.
+I am now an atheist because I no longer believe Christianity’s central claims to be true, but in 2003 I still loved Jesus but I didn’t love his church.
 I lost heart for that which I had spent most of my adult life doing.
 As is the case for many atheists, especially those who were once devoted followers of Jesus, my intellectual journey out of Christianity began with a crisis of faith.

 I was a good pastor, a hard-working man who rarely took a day off.
 I always put the church first.
 The church bills always got paid before I did.
 I worked seven days a week for poverty wages, with no benefits or insurance.
 Not one of the churches I pastored ever offered any form of benefit package or insurance.
 One church even expected me to pay special speakers out of my own pocket.
 After all, I wasn’t working on that Sunday, the speaker was.